This recipe is brought to you with the help of Dole Packaged Foods. All opinions are my own. #doledetox

 If you’re a product ingredient reader like me, you will see that there are so many unhealthy ingredients that you don’t needed added to fruit yogurts that you can buy in the store.
 This is the reason I like to make my own.

-I’ve partnered again with Dole, and it is their delicious pineapple tidbits that are stirred into to this homemade yogurt to add fruit and natural sweetness.
+Fresh pineapple is stirred into to this homemade yogurt to add fruit and natural sweetness.
 Unsweetened shredded coconut is also added for a delicious flavor combination (pineapple and coconut are so good together).
 The coconut adds a little crunch and just happens to be a superfood.

 Probiotics